bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 ```
 $ brew install fzf # the main fzf app
-$ brew install ripgrep # to allow us to search the contents of files
+$ brew install ripgrep # for searching the contents of files
 $ brew install bat # for syntax highlighting in fzf
 ```